Communities

 You don't need induction.

-Olin Lathrop‭ wrote almost 2 years ago · edited almost 2 years ago
+Olin Lathrop‭ wrote about 2 years ago · edited about 2 years ago

 That's one way, but I thought the OP was asking about capturing the current directly.
 Each proton that gets emitted represents a current flowing from the radioactive lump to whatever conductor the proton lands on.
 Your 4.3 MeV figure gives you some idea how much of a voltage gradient these protons can cross before "falling back".
 That voltage times the charge/time is the power you can get.
 I don't know how to compute the optimum anode voltage.
 Too high, and the protons are all repelled and go back to the negatively charged radioactive lump.
 Too low, and you're not extracting all the possible energy from each proton.

-James McLellan‭ wrote almost 2 years ago
+James McLellan‭ wrote about 2 years ago

 You may be right.
 I thought the OP was asking about cutting out the conversion to steam and driving a turbine.